-Metro's 10-member board provides overall leadership and policy direction for the agency.
+Metro's ten member board provides overall leadership and policy direction for the agency and is comprised of five members from Illinois and five from Missouri.
 In Missouri, members are selected by the governor.
-In Illinois, the chairman of the board for both St. Clair and Madison counties appoint their representatives.
-Members of the board serve their five-year terms without compensation and must be resident voters of their state, as well as reside within the bi-state metropolitan region.
+In Illinois, the chairmen of the board for both St. Clair and Madison counties appoint their representatives.
+Members of the board serve their five-year terms without compensation and must be resident voters of their state, as well as reside within the bistate metropolitan region.